vaskonikolov/vaskonikolov/README.md

 - 👀 I’m interested in front end development
 - 🌱 I’m currently learning JS from The Odin Project
 - 💞️ I’m looking to collaborate on ...
-- 📫 Reach me on my instagram: "_vaskonikolov_"
+- 📫 Reach me on my twitter: thevaskonikolov

 <!---
 vaskonikolov/vaskonikolov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.